Compare two cars

 Verdict

 Volvo appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers much better overall protection, which launches it ahead of the other contender.
-From there things take a different direction, with Volvo offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Volvo outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-All together, there's not much more to say, in this case I wouldn't even consider anything but Audi.
+I believe that, when we take all into account, we have only one winner here - the Audi.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us